awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-publickey-publickeyconfig.md

 ## Properties<a name="aws-properties-cloudfront-publickey-publickeyconfig-properties"></a>

 `CallerReference`  <a name="cfn-cloudfront-publickey-publickeyconfig-callerreference"></a>
-A string included in the request to help make sure that the request can’t be replayed\.
+A string included in the request to help make sure that the request can't be replayed\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)